KwesiLovesTech/Vprofile-Project-Multi-Tier-Web-Application-Stack-Setup-Locally/README.md

 # 🏗️ Three-Tier Architecture Lab Setup (Local VM Deployment)

-This repository contains a complete guide to building a **Three-Tier Architecture** on your **local machine** using Virtual Machines (VMs).
+This repository contains a complete guide to building a **Three-Tier Architecture** on your **local machine** using Virtual Machines.
 I plan to simulate production-like infrastructure locally and migrate to an  AWS Cloud environment.

 ---